Teaching & Sharing Centers

 The Board of Trustees has authorized a 7% paid commission (independent contractor status) income option for any member willing to seek out grants for T&SC programs, or who runs an Independent Fundraising Project on behalf of the T&SC.
 If you are interested in either of these opportunities, please contact us.

 The T&SC is approved by the IRS as a 501c3 public charity.
 We are legally incorporated on a membership basis.
 If you would like to become involved, or simply show your support, by becoming a member, just click on the Membership Form link below.
 After completing, print and mail the form with the annual or lifetime fee to the T&SC.
-All annual memberships officially renew on July 4th each year.
+Memberships can be general, or designated for a specific branch.
+All memberships carry the same T&SC benefits and annually renew on July 4th each year.
 They first renew in the calendar year following the original year of enrollment.
 Therefore, an initial membership can last as long as 18 months or as short as 6 months, depending on when the application is submitted.
 The "nobody left behind" option allows you to self-adjust the membership fee if so desired.

-Among voting rights and some discounts membership gives to you, members now have available to them the various credit union services of the Michigan State University Federal Credit Union.
+Along with voting rights, and a substantial progressive discount program for all purchases made at Cherokee Bill's Trade Center which membership gives to you, members now also have available to them the various credit union services of the Michigan State University Federal Credit Union.
 For information about this or other benefits please feel free to contact us.

 contact us